 - Post-Traumatic Stress Disorder (PTSD)—This condition relates to a past trauma that causes recurring mental and emotional stress.
 People suffering from PTSD typically have trouble sleeping, and may experience nightmares that constantly remind them of the traumatic experience.

 - Panic Disorder—This disorder is diagnosed in individuals that have debilitating panic attacks that can arise without cause or warning.
 For people with this disorder, they tend to fixate on the fact that they may have a panic attack at any moment.

 Everyone is likely to experience stress and anxiety, but it’s necessary to identify the difference between an anxiety disorder and stress-induced anxiety.
 For people with one of these mental health disorders, they should seek professional treatment to find the best solution to reduce their anxiety.

 The short answer is no. THC is the cannabis compound responsible for the “high” associated with marijuana.
 CBD is a different cannabinoid that won’t cause any mind-altering effects, and it may also work to counteract THC and protect against its adverse psychological effects.

-While many people have found their own success in using CBD to alleviate their stress related symptoms, more information is needed to assess the long term effects of CBD oil for anxiety.
+While many people have found their own success in using CBD to alleviate their stress related symptoms, more clinical trials are needed to assess the long term effects of CBD oil for anxiety.
 Scientific evidence indicates CBD has considerable potential as a treatment for anxiety disorders, but doctors won’t start prescribing CBD to their patients anytime soon.
 It’s also worth noting that CBD may affect everyone differently, and you should talk to your doctor before making any changes to your current health regimen.